Two-day course in Applied life cycle thinking

 – “Providing a two-day course in applied life cycle thinking is about to give and spread knowledge about the life cycle perspective as a part of working towards our vision “Credible and applied life cycle thinking globally”. / Sara Palander, director Swedish Life Cycle Center

 Interested to join the course?
-Click on the bottom below and make a pre-interest registration (non-binding) and get priority when the registration opens.
+Click on the bottom below and make a registration to the course.

 General conditions for registration: